WEST BROMWICH ALBION WALKING FOOTBALL FESTIVAL

 Their final fixture in the round robin saw them dominate possession as they beat Hartshill B 1-0 with yet another Wright goal.
 In the semi finals, the two Hartshill teams were to meet and Aston Villa were drawn against the unbeaten and seemingly impregnable Birmingham side.
 In the first minute David Castle fed Wright to once again slot home with a comprehensive finish.
 With Bham 1-0 up the game was then interrupted following an altercation between players, after an agreement between both teams and the tournament organiser, it was decided the game was to be decided with a penalty shoot out which Birmingham won.

 The final was therefore between Birmingham and Hartshill B who triumphed in a penalty shootout in their semi final against their own A team.

 In a day of continual surprises Hartshill’s Manager decided that his team did not want to play the final much to the amazement of both the organisers and Birmingham.

 Player Manager David Castle said,

 “It was a bit of a strange day.
 We had a team that had not played together before and we gelled well but for me Martin Evans was the stand out player, I’d never seen him play before and thought he was quality.
-The incident in the semi final was blown out of all proportion, there is no room for that sort of ridiculous behaviour in walking football.
-Personally I think he has watched too much television, he would have loved Sterling’s penalty decision last night!
-We were all genuinely surprised by Hartshill’s decision not to want to play the final.
-I felt sorry for Chris from West Brom, they had put on the event free of charge using a great facility and did a fantastic job, and it’s a bit of a snub to them more than anything and really confusing.”
+The incident in the semi final was blown out of all proportion but an amicable resolution was agreed and concluded by all parties concerned.
+We were all genuinely surprised by Hartshill’s decision not to want to play the final”